-First, you should do you and your kid a favor and commit right now to calling their genitals what they actually are.
+First, do you and your kid a favor and commit right now to calling their genitals what they actually are.
 Say it loud and proud: Penis!
 Vulva!

 Using euphemisms like “wee-wee” or “her highness madame cha-cha” puts a negative spin on the body parts.
-The message you’re sending is that they can’t call the body parts what they are because those parts are somehow dirty and shameful.
-However, this is arguably true for toes.
-Feel free to continue to shame those horrid, gross, piggies.
-(Actually, don’t).
+The message you’re sending is that they can’t call the genitals what they are because those parts are somehow dirty and shameful.

-Saying the words also indicates to kids those body parts are something you can discuss with adults when necessary.
-It allows your child to communicate about medical issues they may be having or speak clearly about sexual abuse in the most awful circumstances.
+Saying the words also indicates to kids that those body parts are something you can discuss with adults when necessary.
+It allows your child to communicate about medical issues they may be having, or to speak clearly about sexual abuse in the most awful circumstances.

 This is empowering for your kid.
-It doesn’t mean that you can’t continue to reinforce that their penis and vulva should be kept private.
+Using these words doesn’t mean that you can’t continue to reinforce that their penis or vulva should be kept private.

 The New Penis

-Your kid’s penis is affected by your partners hormones in utero.
-Because of this they may emerge looking weirdly swollen.
+Your kid’s penis is affected by hormones in utero.
+Because of this, it may emerge looking weirdly swollen.
 Being alarmed (or overly proud) of your kid’s super large testicles is unnecessary.

 On the other end of the spectrum, don’t be freaked out by the size of your kid’s penis.
-You should be mostly concerned it’s doing its job, specifically: launching surprise urine streams during diaper changes.
+You should be mostly concerned about if it’s doing its job, specifically launching surprise urine streams during diaper changes.

 Finally don’t let erections surprise you.
 It’s normal and it’ll happen pretty frequently.
 It even happened in the womb.
 Yeah.
 Just think of that and gross out for awhile.